spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/configure-proxy.md

 - An active HTTP proxy server.

-- If your Certificate Authority (CA) certificates are not base64-encoded, you ned a utility or tool to convert the certificate and key files to base64-encoded strings.
+- If your Certificate Authority (CA) certificates are not base64-encoded, you need a utility or tool to convert the certificate and key files to base64-encoded strings.
 You can use the `base64` command in Unix-based systems.
   Alternatively, you can use an online tool to convert the files to base64-encoded strings.